-Board of directors
+Corporate governance Board of directors

 The Company currently has 11 directors, five of whom are independent of management as determined under applicable securities legislation.
 The board of directors recognizes the current trend towards having a majority of "independent" directors but also acknowledges that the Company continues to be a largely employee owned company.
 In order to facilitate the exercise of independent judgment by the board of directors, the board has appointed a lead director and holds regular meetings without management directors present.
-The independent directors are Arpad Busson, William Eeuwes, Michael Harris, Terrence Lyons and Michael Walker.
+The independent directors are William Eeuwes, Michael Harris, Terrence Lyons and Michael Walker.
+If he is elected as a director, Massimo Carello will also be an independent director.
 The other directors are not independent: Peter Brown, Timothy Hoare, Mark Maybank and Paul Reynolds are members of the executive management of Canaccord; John Zaozirny is a director and paid employee of a subsidiary of the Company (Canaccord Capital Corporation) and Brian Harwood is a director of Canaccord Capital Corporation.